marcvaneijk/azure-rm-guidelines/README.md

 **githubUsername**

 + This is the username of the original template author.
-Please do not change this
+Do not change this
 + This is used to display template author and Github profile pic in the Azure.com index

 **dateUpdated**